LaGrange Valley Wetlands

-This summer, we need to raise $250,000 to complete the funding needed to purchase (Recover) this property that is the former Lake LaGrange, and to begin creating a stewardship fund that will enable us to Restore the property over the near-term, and Rewild it over the long-term.
+Thanks to the generosity of many conservation-minded people and the Carls Foundation, SWMLC now has the additional $250,000 we need to purchase (Recover) this property that is the former Lake LaGrange, and to begin creating a stewardship fund that will enable us to Restore the property over the near-term, and Rewild it over the long-term.

 Formerly known as Lake LaGrange, the spectacular LaGrange Valley property includes a huge, high-quality, intact wetland that is adjacent and across the street from Edward Lowe Foundation’s wild, 2,000-acre Big Rock Valley.
 Dowagiac and Talkie Creeks meander through prime fen habitat and a number of upland islands graced by very large and beautiful hardwood trees, where a pair of bald eagles has nested in recent years.
 The property is home to not one – but two – species that are on the federal endangered species list, as well as numerous others listed by the State of Michigan as rare or threatened.

 Despite centuries of settlement, farming, and development in southwest Michigan, parts of Cass and St. Joseph Counties are still home to a wealth of expansive and wild acreage, protecting biodiversity and rural character important to the sense of place and ecology of the region.
 Within Nature’s Network, SWMLC’s Climate Resilience Strategic Conservation Plan, the La Grange Valley property was identified as a high-quality biodiversity hotspot in close proximity to the Jones Conservation Area Hub, as well as the Edward Lowe Foundation’s 2000-acre Big Rock Valley.